whit3rabbit/dos2unix-r/README.md

 cargo build --release
 ```

-The compiled binary will be available in `target/release/dos2unix` or on the releases page to donwnload.
+The compiled binary will be available in `target/release/dos2unix` or on the releases page to download.

 ## Usage

 Here are some common usage examples:

-1. Convert a file to Unix line endings:
+1. Convert a file to Unix line endings (default behavior):
    ```
-   dos2unix -u file.txt
+   dos2unix file.txt
    ```

 2. Convert a file to DOS line endings: